JKLeckr/CupheadArchipelagoMod/README.md

 3. Launch Game.

-## Configuring
-The config file is in the game directory's `BepInEx/config` folder.
-The file is called `com.JKLeckr.CupheadArchipelago.cfg`.
-It might be useful for debugging to add more verbose logging flags in the config.

 ## Setting up Archipelago
 *Note: This is the temporary method while the mod is WIP.
 For now, just deal with this until the legit way is added.*